Alternative Agriculture News

 for disseminating technical, economic, and social research findings about

-the character and requirements of alternative agriculture systems.
+the character and requirements of alternative farming systems.

-For U.S. subscribers, one volume (four issues) costs US$24 for
+For U.S. subscribers, one volume (four issues) costs US$44 for libraries,

-individuals, US$44 for libraries, and US$12 for students; foreign rates are
+US$24 for individuals, and US$12 for students; foreign rates are also

-also available.
-For more information, contact the Wallace Center, 9200
+available.
+For more information, contact the Wallace Center, 9200 Edmonston

 TABLE OF CONTENTS: